 White Dragon – Conditioning Formula

-White Dragon Iron Palm Jow has become a staple for Iron Palm training below the advanced stage and as such is the intro liniment often touted for Iron Palm and other bag conditioning work.
+White Dragon Iron Palm Jow has become a staple for Iron Palm training below the advanced stage and as such is the best dit da jow for beginners in Iron Palm and other bag conditioning work.
 It remains relatively unchanged over the last 10 years of production, only tweaked and strengthened in small ways.
 The synergism between its list of less rare ingredients create a very effective mildly warming action to heal and strengthen in a smooth and thick liniment that absorbs nicely and has a wonderful aromatic property to it.
 It is much less likely to cause skin irritation than other stronger liniments, and fills the gap that exists in the market for more beginner to intermediate formulas.

 White Dragon is decently effective for standard injuries but lacks the focused direction towards these injuries that Ho Family and Bruise Juice are very powerful for.
 It is most useful for keeping the joints and fascia of the hands and wrists healthy during Iron Palm work.
 It is not as strong as other Iron Palm liniments like Ancestors Advanced or the Level 2 Hung Gar formula, but it does a fantastic job for Iron Palm training prior to a level in which one strikes lead or steel shot bags with force.
 At advanced stages when the hands have hardened significantly, many customers opt to continue using White Dragon due to its unique aroma and feel on the skin.
 If training is approached slowly, White Dragon may be acceptable for advanced Iron Palm training; although, something stronger at the advanced stage is probably more prudent.
 PlumDragonHerbs has made custom modifications in the past to make White Dragon more suitable for advanced work for those who love the liniment and want to stick with it in the long term.